Spherical and Semibrick Classifications

 This article provides an overview of the techniques related to classification of spherical and more general objects within triangulated categories, and its relationship with algebraic geometry, representation theory and symplectic geometry.
 The primary focus are the techniques within the geometric but `finite' setting of \cite{HaraWemyss}, but other approaches including to more general settings by \cite{IU, BDL, SW, KeatingSmith, Parth2} are also surveyed, in varying levels of detail.
 Various explicit examples are provided.

 \makecontribtitle

-\begin{ack} We thank Osamu Iyama, Ailsa Keating, Tony Licata, David Pauksztello, Parth Shimpi and Ivan Smith for conversations and collaborations, and the conference organisers for inviting us to submit to this ICRA volume. \end{ack}
+\begin{ack} We thank Tom Bridgeland, Osamu Iyama, Ailsa Keating, Tony Licata, David Pauksztello, Parth Shimpi and Ivan Smith for conversations and collaborations, the conference organisers for inviting us to submit to this ICRA volume, and the referee for careful reading. \end{ack}

 \begin{funding} The authors were supported by EP/R034826/1, and by ERC Consolidator Grant 101001227 (MMiMMa).
 W.H.~was further supported by World Premier International Research Center Initiative (WPI), MEXT, Japan, and by JSPS KAKENHI Grant Number JP24K22829. \end{funding}